aneriadani762/aneriadani762/README.md

-### Hi there 👋

 ### Hi there, I'm Aneri Adani!👋

 ### About Me

-- 👨🏻‍💻 Hi, I'm Aneril!
+- 💻 Hi, I'm Aneril!
 I'm a Programmer from India!!
 I like coding in Python🐍.
 - 🌱 I’m currently learning Web development.
 - 💼 I’m currently pursuing B.E in Electronics and Telecommunication.
 - 🥅 2020 Goals: Contribute more to Open Source projects.